txwizard/WizardWrx_NET_API/FormatStringEngine/README.md

 classes and methods in these libraries in all three environments and against virtually every version of the framework and Base Class Library.

+## Version 7.23.167, released 2019/12/15

+The only difference between this version and its immediate predecessor is that it adheres to the SemVer version numbering scheme that is generally used for NuGet packages.

 ## Using the Library

 Since there are no name collisions, you may safely set references to any library